Sabapathy-deepeka/data-pipeline-airflow/README.md

    - Performs transformations and loads the processed data into the Transformed Data bucket.

 6. **Transformed Data (S3 Bucket)**
-   - Holds fully processed, transformed data ready for analytics.
+   - Holds fully processed, transformed data in csv format ready for analytics.

 7. **Load to Redshift**
    - Data is loaded from the Transformed Data bucket into AWS Redshift for analysis.

-8. **Visualization (QuickSight)**
-   - Amazon QuickSight connects to Redshift to visualize and analyze the data.

----

 ## Components Used